eShopWorld/WebAPITemplateNetCoreSF/readme.md

 <sup>1</sup> There are several reasons for setting parameters after the fact:

 1. Limitations of current .net CLI
-1. It's ability to parse/process complex values.
+1. Its ability to parse/process complex values.
 1. Their business value (they are likely not known at the initial stages of the project)
 1. Their overall number (and the absence of defaults).